-With everyone entering the social media market and it being the status quo to host links to your Facebook and Twitter accounts on your website and in emails, it’s important to remember that there is an unwritten code of conduct.
-It’s actually been written a number of times in a number of ways however, a lot of what you’ll read about in searching for social media etiquette is aimed at the casual user (and abuser) of Twitter and Facebook as well as some businesses.
-But what about schools?
-Here are some best practices for how you as a school should conduct your social media business that will help boost your online presence.
+Virtually everyone has entered the social media market.
+It has become the norm to host links to your Facebook, Instagram, and Twitter accounts on your website and even in emails.
+However, it’s important to remember that there is an unwritten code of conduct.
+Many articles address social media etiquette for the casual user (and abuser) of Twitter and Facebook and some businesses.
+But what about school social media etiquette?
+Here are some best practices for your school to follow when you use social media.

-- No doubt people are saying great things about your school online.
-Retweet, mention, and reply to that, let the world know.
+No doubt people are saying great things about your school online.
+Part of social media etiquette requires you to retweet, mention, and reply to that, let the world know.
 It’s also possible that people will say terrible things about your school online.
 Instead of ignoring them completely, invite them to call your office or email the appropriate counselor.
 That way, when people read your posts, they see that you care.

 It’s easy to have a stale feed if all of your posts are in the same tone or are the same type.
 If you or a member of your team is at an event and is an early adopter of things like Instagram or Cinemagram, add some of those posts.